jsyeo/sanity/README.md

 sanity init
 ```

-Once you have defined the commands that you want to run, execute `sanity` run
+Once you have defined the commands that you want to run, execute `sanity` to
-them.
+run them.

-## Example `.sanity.yml` File
+## Example `.sanity.yml` Files

 ### JavaScript